nextflow-io/training/docs/nf_template/5_pipeline.md

 ![Pipeline parameters](img/schemabuild.png)

-Once you have made your edits you can click `Finished` and the all changes will be automatically added to your `nextflow_schema.json` file.
+Once you have made your edits you can click `Finished` and all changes will be automatically added to your `nextflow_schema.json` file.

 !!! question "Exercise"